spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/3-redis-db.md

 6. Save your changes.
 ## Validation

-* To verify your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
-Select the app profile to review the service layers.
-The following screen displays the different service layers that make up the app profile.
-Ensure Redis is an available service layer.

-* Validate the services from the Apps page after app deployment.
-First, navigate to the **Apps** page, where all your apps are listed.
-Then, select the app to display the service layers.
+1. Log in to [Palette](https://console.spectrocloud.com) and switch to **App Mode**.

+2. Navigate to the left **Main Menu** and select **Apps**.

+3. Select the application that contains Redis.

+4. Validate your application is displaying the green status.
 The color code in the app profile box shows the status of the service deployment.

 |**Color Code**| **Description**|
 |--------------|--------------|